-Boston-area students planning for higher education can come to a College Planning Center—located in Boston, Brockton, and Chelsea—for guidance on choosing a college, applying for financial aid and scholarships, managing money, and choosing a major or a career.
-We also offer:
+Boston-area students planning for higher education can come to college planning center for guidance on choosing a college, applying for financial aid and scholarships, managing money, and choosing a major or a career.
+We also offer college guidebooks, study aids, computer access, and info on HiSET (GED), ESL, and technical/vocational education opportunities.

 Chelsea College Planning Center